The Untold Truth Of Will Ferrell

 Forbes thinks he's overpaid, and he loves it

-Sure, Ferrell's movies make a ton of money, but is he worth the salary he commands?
+Sure, Will Ferrell's movies make a ton of money, but is he worth the salary he commands?
 Not according to Forbes, which has put him on its list of Hollywood's most overpaid actors a few times.

-In 2010, it was Land of the Lost — a big-budget flop — that earned him a place at the top of the list.
+In 2010, it was "Land of the Lost" — a big-budget flop — that earned him a place at the top of the list.
 For every $1 he made, his movies brought in only an average of $3.35.
 And in 2013, he landed the No. 3 spot (under Drew Barrymore and Eddie Murphy), with Forbes saying for every $1 in his pocket, his movies averaged $3.50.

 Advertisement

-It's not exactly an honor most actors would like to get, but when Den of Geek asked Ferrell what he thought of it, he called it, "a badge of honor" before pointing out that only a few years before, he was on lists of the industry's most bankable stars.
-He also volunteered to fix it by starring in the next Terminator movie for only $1, which we'd probably all watch the heck out of.
+It's not exactly an honor most actors would like to get, but when Den of Geek asked Ferrell what he thought of it, he called it "a badge of honor" before pointing out that only a few years before, he was on lists of the industry's most bankable stars.
+He also volunteered to fix it by starring in the next "Terminator" movie for only $1, which we'd probably all watch the heck out of.

-Joan Rivers hated him
+Joan Rivers hated Will Ferrell

 Advertisement